-Construction Manager Takahashi has shown leadership on-site and supported project execution from the front lines, overcoming frequent difficulties.
-Throughout the construction, he has taken a stance of giving project members (with more than half being in their 20s and 30s) chances to show their abilities and be responsible, which established a sense of self-direction among younger workers.
+Construction Manager Takahashi showed shown leadership on-site and supported project execution from the front lines, overcoming frequent difficulties.
+Throughout the construction, he took taken a stance of giving project members (with more than half being in their 20s and 30s) chances to show their abilities and be responsible, which established a sense of self-direction among younger workers.

-The team spirit - regardless of members' age or company affiliation - built through these steady efforts and supported by the client has given the Osaki CoolGen Project enormous momentum.
-As the project nears completion this year,*1 members continue to focus closely on construction.
+The team spirit - regardless of members' age or company affiliation - built through these steady efforts and supported by the client gave the Osaki CoolGen Project enormous momentum.

 Toward Societies in Harmony with Nature

-Another driving force in the Osaki CoolGen Project has been JGC's commitment to addressing environmental issues.
+Another driving force in the Osaki CoolGen Project was JGC's commitment to addressing environmental issues.

 JGC is working toward environmental solutions across a broad range of business segments.
 For example, JGC builds liquefied natural gas (LNG) plants and others with a light environmental footprint, as well as power plants that use renewable energy sources such as solar power.
 HiPACT provides a low-cost method of carbon dioxide capture and storage using an innovative technique to recover CO2 at high pressure from natural gas.
 In Carbon Dioxide Capture, Utilization and Storage (CCUS), JGC promotes a technique using a DDR-type zeolite membrane*2 with outstanding CO2 separation performance that can be used even under high pressure.
 With this technique, CO2 is injected into an oil reservoir to force out remaining crude oil while storing the CO2 underground.

-We hope the successful completion of the Osaki CoolGen Project will be another noteworthy JGC achievement, an achievement driven by a shared commitment of all project members to address environmental issues.
+The successful completion of the Osaki CoolGen Project became another noteworthy JGC achievement, an achievement driven by a shared commitment of all project members to address environmental issues.

 - *2Zeolite is a microporous crystalline aluminosilicate.
 Many varieties of zeolite are currently being synthesized artificially and used industrially as a catalyst, adsorbent, etc. DDR is one of zeolite's framework structures.
 DDR-type zeolite membrane is jointly developed by NGK INSULATORS, LTD.